jesseharold/week-3-game/README.md

      - restyled gameoverbox, paused game

-TODO:

-    background music

-    show an image of the clue if the user guesses their word correctly
+    - show an image of the clue if the user guesses their word correctly

+    - background music

+possible features to add:
+     - get image dynamically using google search rather than hardcoding links
+     - hints? categorize clues as easy or hard?